 - Representativeness – The danger of investing based on stereotypes (eg if decide company/management are hopeless due to losses, fail to acknowledge evidence of a profitability turnaround)

 adapted from Alan Kohler’s Eureka Report – Guide to Personal Investing (and Barbara Drury)

-So – good luck working on any barriers that may be stopping you investing; use any intelligent investing principles that appeal to you; and avoiding investing mind traps.
+So – good luck working on any barriers that may be stopping you investing, using the intelligent investing principles that appeal to you, and avoiding investing mind traps.